Tag: Alex Cunningham

 The below Parliamentary question was asked by Alex Cunningham on 2016-02-19.

-To ask the Secretary of State for Communities and Local Government, what the cost to the public purse has been of his Department reimbursing local authorities for payments to households in flood compensation payments.
+To ask the Secretary of State for Communities and Local Government, what the cost to the public purse has been of his Department reimbursing local authorities for payments to (a) households and (b) businesses in flood protection grants.

 James Wharton